Underground Storage Tank Removal Contractor

 Environmental Compliance for Underground Storage Tank Excavation

 Various regulatory agencies require environmental soil sample analysis immediately after the underground tank removal task.
 The sample collection occurs immediately after the UST excavation, or when the tank leaves the original subsurface position.
 In fact, regulatory agencies prefer to oversee the sampling process, to verify that all samples are instantaneous and representative.
 Furthermore, the laboratory prepares a chemical analytical report for geologists to review.
-And the professional geologist applies environmental screening levels to determine whether any further remediation by excavation is necessary or not.
+The professional geologist applies environmental screening levels to determine whether any further remediation by excavation is necessary or not.
 Alternatively, soil and groundwater contamination remediation may commence after backfilling with clean soil, using other remedial action processes.

 How Much Does it Cost to Remove an Underground Storage Tank?

 Upon discovering a UST on-site, most landowners immediately ask “how much does it cost to remove an underground storage tank.”
 The cost varies on a case-by-case basis and strongly depends on site-specific information.
 For example, the location and jurisdiction of the site, the content of the UST, size, and quantity of tanks, tank material, whether there’s contamination or not, etc. As a result, the average costs for underground storage tank removal can vary between $10,000 and $70,000 (or more).
 Moreover, the local environmental agency’s UST compliance criteria have a great influence on cost.
-This is because some oversight agencies have stricter environmental laws, more requirements, and charge higher permitting fees, whereas others can be laxer.
+This is because some oversight agencies have stricter environmental laws, more requirements, and higher permitting fees, whereas others can be lax.

 Costlier UST Removal Scenario

 For instance, a Boyle Dayton LA UST located on the public right of way in San Diego County, California will require an extraordinary amount of permits.
 Multiple agencies are likely to require oversight.
 Additionally, the professional geologist and environmental contractor may have to spend more time coordinating the agencies’ prerequisites for fieldwork.
 For example, AQMD 1166 permits, soil excavation management plans, public right-of-way encroachment permits, temporary retaining walls or shoring systems via a geotechnical engineer, and more.
-And afterward, a comprehensive field inspection process and intrinsic environmental engineering report can also occupy more of the geologist’s time.
+Afterward, a comprehensive field inspection process and intrinsic environmental engineering report can also occupy more of the geologist’s time.
 The goal is to achieve site closure and a “No Further Action Letter.”
 Thus, the agencies’ requirements must be met at all costs.
 Accordingly, the cost of the project will be on the higher side.

 Less Costly UST Excavation Scenario

-On the other hand, a single-station Bowser underground storage tank excavation project on someone’s private residential property in Memphis, Tennesse, may require lesser prerequisites and agency oversight.
+On the other hand, a single-station Bowser underground storage tank excavation project on someone’s private residential property in Memphis, Tennesse, may require fewer prerequisites and agency oversight.
 Based on the conditions of the site and the underground tank excavation criteria, there may be no other requirements, but for a UST removal permit and report.
 Thus, the geologist and contractors are free to remove the UST under industry standards and agency guidelines, for a much lesser cost.

 Sources: